Dayn08/Cloud-On_Premise-Agent-File-Transfer/README.md

 Once connected, the client maintains a live connection to the server and waits for download requests.

 ### 4️⃣ Trigger File Download (from Server)
+One the terminal can see how many client is connected to the server and we can choose which client we want to download the file using API.

+After the request, the client sends its file, and the server stores it under the upload/ folder.
+Can see the output detail on image below of the process file is uploaded.

 <img width="1411" height="268" alt="image" src="https://github.com/user-attachments/assets/490155e0-acbe-4166-9cc6-28e70d77c94e" />

+##🧑‍💻 Author

+Developed by Muhammad Nizmuddin